-Then we added some wholesome partners in crime including flax seed, walnuts, almond milk and whole wheat pastry flour.
-Although, those eating gluten free could substitute a gluten free blend or oat flour and likely achieve similar results.
-I also added a bit of streusel since the blueberry muffin pancakes (seriously, best ever) performed so swimmingly with the addition.
+Then we added some wholesome partners in crime including flax seed, walnuts, almond milk, and whole-wheat pastry flour.
+Although those eating gluten-free could substitute a gluten-free blend or oat flour and likely achieve similar results.
+I also added a bit of streusel because the blueberry muffin pancakes (seriously, best ever) performed so swimmingly with the addition.
 Ooh, la la.

-Also, these cakes are vegan, come together in about 20 minutes and require only one bowl.
+Also, these cakes are vegan, come together in about 20 minutes, and require only 1 bowl.
 Huzzah!

 A wholesome, hearty vegan pancake with no added sugar besides a dash of raw sugar in the streusel mix.